Name of Romania: Etymology of Romania (România)

 The name "România" as common homeland of the Romanians is first documented in the early 19th century.

 The name "Romania" (România) was first brought to Paris by young Romanian intellectuals in the 1840s, where it was spelled "Roumanie" in order to differentiate Romanians (fr.: Roumains) from Romans (fr.: Romains).
 The French spelling version (Roumanie) spread then over many countries, such as Britain, Spain, Italy, Germany.

-In English, the name of the country was originally borrowed from French "Roumania" (<"Roumanie"), then evolved into "Rumania", but was eventually replaced after World War II by the name used officially: "Romania".
+In English, the name of the country was originally borrowed from French "Roumania" (<"Roumanie"), then evolved into "Rumania", but progressively fell out of use after World War II in favour of the name used officially: "Romania".
+The "u" form saw use in English-language material at least as late as 2009.
 With a few exceptions such as English and Hungarian ("Románia"), in most languages the "u" form is still used (German and Swedish: Rumänien; Bulgarian: Румъния; Serbian: Румунија / Rumunija, Polish: Rumunia, etc.).
-In Portuguese, to distinguish them from the Romans, the Romanians are called romenos and their country Roménia.
-The e reflects the distinct quality of the Romanian â, even though it's not very similar.
+In Portuguese, to distinguish them from the Romans, the Romanians are called romenos and their country Romênia or Roménia.